09.03.2026

 Image credit: Battlefield Studios/EA

-Battlefield 6 claimed the Game of the Year honor at the UKIE Video Game Awards, selling over seven million copies within its first three days of release in October 2025.
-It became the top-selling game in the US for 2025.
+The game, Battlefield 6, achieved notable success by securing the Game of the Year award at the UKIE Video Game Awards.
+It impressively sold over seven million copies within its first three days of release in October 2025 and emerged as the top-selling game in the United States for that year.

 gamesindustry.biz